A select group of about 20 voices chosen by audition, Bel Canto is Hesston’s premier choir. Learn more on the Music Department page.

 Bills and Normas

-In the late 80s, a group of Hesston students found a thrift store treasure–four service station work shirts embroidered with the name “Bill.”
-The four young men dubbed themselves “The Bills” and made appearances on campus (in their matching shirts).
-The Bills were known for their entertaining jokes, satire, and pranks.
+In the mid 80s, a group of Hesston students found a thrift store treasure–four service station work shirts embroidered with the name “Bill.”
+The four young men dubbed themselves “The Bills” and made appearances on campus in their matching shirts.
+The Bills were known for their entertaining jokes, satire and pranks.
 A year or two later, a group of four women dubbed themselves “The Normas” and brought gender equity to campus entertainment.
 The Bills and Normas built a friendly rivalry that continues today.
 Each year the Bills and Normas select their successors from among the freshmen.
-Next year’s Bills and Normas will perform skits at the Thanksgiving Talent Show and present the end-of-year chapel as well as make appearances at a variety of campus events.
+Next year’s Bills and Normas will perform skits at the Thanksgiving Talent Show and make appearances at a variety of campus events.

 CAB or Campus Activities Board

-Campus Activities Board is a group of students who plan campus activities each week.
-Popular CAB activities include roller skating nights, Palace or Chisolm Trail (local theaters) movie nights, game nights, and dances.
+Campus Activities Board is a group of students and the campus activities director who plan campus activities each week.
+Popular CAB activities include roller skating nights, Chisholm Trail 7 (a local theater) movie nights, game nights and dances.

 CAC or Campus Activities Center